On Uncertainty Quantification in Particle Accelerators Modelling: UQ VIA POLYNOMIAL CHAOS EXPANSION

-In an ideal world you would run a number of high fidelity simulations (in some proportion to the size of $\mathbf{D}$) to solve the problem.
-However, even with state-of-the art tools in cases of practical interest, it is impossible to accomplish this task due to the prohibitive time to solution.
+In an ideal world you would run a large number of high fidelity simulations (in some proportion to the size of $\mathbf{D}$) to solve the problem.
+However, even with state-of-the-art tools, and in cases of practical interest, it is impossible to accomplish this task due to the prohibitive time to solution.

+With the help of adequate surrogate models, there are at least two ways to tackle the problem.\ Firstly, with a high fidelity simulator we build a surrogate model from a coarser, discrete search space, depicted by the red points in \figref{fig:modelred}.\ With this surrogate model we then predict $\mathbf{\nu}$ which yields eventually an optimal solution.